-Note: If you're familiar with setting up email clients and just need a list of POP3, IMAP, and SMTP server names and ports, skip to the end of this article.
+You can also configure your favorite email client to connect to your store mailboxes, so that you can read and reply to messages from your desktop computer or device.
+If you're familiar with setting up email clients and just need a list of POP3, IMAP, and SMTP server names and ports, skip to Email Server Settings.

 Step by Step Email Client Setup